capital-G/supercollider-wiki/sc-dev-Meeting-Procedure-&-Templates.md

 Here's a meeting time poll for the next developer meeting.
 Everyone with an interest in improving SuperCollider is welcome to attend!

-Dev meetings are held on Skype.
-If you aren't already in the group, please send me your Skype ID privately and I'll add you.
+Dev meetings are held at https://meet.jit.si/SuperColliderDevMeeting.
+No registration is required to join.

 DOODLE_LINK